Miso Ramen with Shitake and Tofu

 - Add mushrooms and tofu cubes.
 Simmer for a couple of minutes.

-- Add the bok choy, broccoli, tofu cubes and the scallions and simmer for a minute or so more, just long enough to bring out the bright green color.
+- Add the bok choy, broccoli or whatever leafy greens and the scallions and simmer for a minute or so more, just long enough to bring out the bright green colour.

 - Turn off the heat and stir in the miso paste.
 (You do this off the heat so as not to destroy the beneficial nutrients in the miso paste.)
 Stir well until the paste is completely dissolved.